shawn-dsilva/shade-jekyll-theme/_posts/2018-10-28-Writing-the-Startup-code-and-Linker-Script-for-the-TM4C-from-scratch.md

 extern uint32_t _bss;
 extern uint32_t _ebss;
 ```
-here the `extern` keyword simply tells to compiler to look for these keywords in another file external to this,the `uint32_t` means an unsigned,32 bit integer,to dispel ambiquity of int sizes on different architectures.<br>
+Here the `extern` keyword simply tells to compiler to look for these keywords in another file external to this,the `uint32_t` means an unsigned,32 bit integer,to dispel ambiquity of int sizes on different architectures.<br>
 `int main(void)` is the entry point to your `main()` program.<br>
 `_stack_ptr` is the pointer to the top of the stack,i.e the last address of RAM,this is defined in the linker script.<br>
 `_data` is the start of the `.data` section,and `_edata` is the end of the `.data` section,same convention applies to the other section variables too.